galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 #### Who I am

-I am Shivani Sangwan from Delhi (India).
+I am Shivani Sangwan from Delhi (India), a computer science enthusiast interested to explore new skills and technologies every day, slowly building my way into open source.
+This is the first time I am contributing to a real-world open-source project and interacting with other developers on a public platform.
+The experience so far has been awesome.
+I really like the energy of everyone in the team, it is very motivational.
+Apart from academic interest, I like to play badminton, fitness activities and exploring new places.
+Would love to interact and connect with everyone in the community during the internship journey.

 #### What I am working on

+I’ve been selected as an intern to the Galaxy Community under the Outreachy 22 cohort.
 I have been selected to work on the development of a notification system for different events in Galaxy.
+I have been working on mockuping a user interface for the notification system with an ability to create “manual” notifications.
+Then proceeding to designing a set of APIs for creating and subscribing to different types of events for a user, for example, History shared with you, Workflow shared with you, Workflow run completed.
+Continuing my work after the previous tasks to implement a persistence mechanism for events to mark an event as seen or “not new”, with the assignment of different event types (Message, System, Jobs etc) in a SQL Database.
+We further proceed the tasks by developing a user interface for displaying events and a user interface for manually creating events.

 ### Soumya Jha